cgiachalis/storr.tiledb/README.md

 *What is storr.tiledb?*

 The `storr.tiledb` contributes a new storr compliant driver using the TileDB storage engine.
-The package has its own storr R6 subclass that utilises the strengths of the underlying storage engine and offers some extra feature such as the option to add notes and expiration time-stamps along with key-namespace pairs.
+The package has its own storr R6 class that utilises the strengths of the underlying storage engine and offers some extra features, such as the option to add notes and expiration time-stamps along with key-namespace pairs.

 > [!WARNING]